 Advancement to Candidacy

-In order to be advanced to candidacy, the student must have:
+To be advanced to candidacy, the student must have:

-- Candidacy will be granted upon completion of HSCI 610 and 611 plus 24 units from the basic core of courses.
+- Candidacy will be granted upon completion of 20 quarter units towards the MSHSA with a minimum grade point average of 3.0 ("B");

 Requirements for Graduation